hammerheim-game/hammerheim-rules/5-skills.md

 #### Master of Disguise

-Paranoia is rewarded in Mordheim, and warriors quickly learn to watch the shadows and remember to look up.
+Paranoia is rewarded in Hammerheim, and warriors quickly learn to watch the shadows and remember to look up.
 In the chaos of a skirmish however innovative thinking can turn even a direct assault into a surprise!

 Before the start of a game the Assassin's owner may choose to have the Assassin replace a henchman in either their own or a Formal Ally's warbands.
 Secretly make a note of which henchman has been replaced.
 The disguised assassin gains the equipment and stats of that henchman until they are revealed.
 An assassin is automatically revealed if they are charged, or they be revealed at the start of their owning player's turn.
 Once an assassin is revealed they immediately recover their own gear and behave as normal.
 Assassins may not disguise themselves as Monstrous Infantry, no amount of low-brimmed hats and hunching will make an Elf look like a convincing Ogre.